longevityframework/longevity/longevity/src/jekyll/manual/poly/persistents.md

 parent `@polyPersistent`.
 These persistent classes will share the same backing store, so a `Member` persisted as a `User` will be retrievable as a `Member`, and vice-versa.
 Keys and indexes declared in `object User` will apply to all types of `Users`, whereas keys and indexes declared in `object Member` will only apply to members.
-For more information, see the section on [polymorphic repositories](../repo/poly.html).
+For more information, see the section on [persisting polymorphism](../repo/poly.html).

-TODO fix up this link when chapter name changes

 {% assign prevTitle = "polymorphic components" %}
 {% assign prevLink  = "components.html" %}